Trends in Technical Communication: a review

 Sarah O'Keefe's (www.scriptorium.com) second presentation was a fascinating discussion of the differences between two publishing models: desktop publishing, and XML publishing.

-Desktop publishing is the current paradigm, which was introduced in about 1985.
+Desktop publishing is the current method, which was introduced in approximately 1985.
 It has these features for technical authors:

-The XML paradigm for technical authors has these features:
+The XML method for technical authors has these features:

-If an organisation wants to introduce XML publishing, Sarah suggested some 'propaganda for writers' to emphasise the positive things such as freedom from formatting, the consistency of content, and the expansion of a technical author's skill set.
+If an organization wants to introduce XML publishing, Sarah recommended some 'propaganda for writers' to give emphasis to the positive things such as freedom from formatting, the consistency of content, and the expansion of a technical author's skill set.

-Professional technical writers are likely to have, as a minimum, an understanding of XML and its implications, and they are willing to consider the possibility of using XML.
-However, a problem may occur with less professional writers.
-Sarah presented an amusing taxonomy of problem writers.
+Professional technical writers are likely to have, as a minimum, an understanding of XML and its implications, and they are willing to think about the option of using XML.
+However, with less professional writers, a problem can occur.
+Sarah gave an amusing taxonomy of problem writers.

-However, assume that an organisation is building something useful.
-How does it manage the resistance of the problem writers?
-Sarah suggested this strategy:
+But, if an organization is building something useful, how does it manage the resistance of the problem writers?
+Sarah recommended this strategy:

 1. Identify technophiles (people who love the technology), and use them for a pilot project.